stream-labs/color-picker/README.md

 * callback with color picking events
 * callback when color picking finished
 * flag to show mini window with current color
+* flag to show color hex on miniwindow
 * flag to enable callbacks with color while mouse moving

 ## Data